 Interim Jackson State University president Thomas Hudson has been named president, the Institutions of Higher Learning Board of Trustees announced Thursday.

 “As a Jackson State University alumnus, I am extremely pleased that we have identified one of our own to serve as president,” board member Steven Cunningham said.
 “We have witnessed the great strides he has made over the past nine months and have full confidence that he will continue to demonstrate the great love he has for this university by providing outstanding leadership for the students, faculty, staff and alumni.”

-Before serving as interim president, Cunningham worked as special assistant to the president and chief diversity officer at JSU, as well as serving on the executive cabinet and provided guidance to senior leadership, according to an IHL press release.
+Before serving as interim president, Hudson worked as special assistant to the president and chief diversity officer at JSU, as well as serving on the executive cabinet and provided guidance to senior leadership, according to an IHL press release.

 “I come to you humbly, I am here to make a difference.
 I am a lifelong Jackson resident, I’m an alumnus.
-I’ve been around the university as long as I’ve been on this earth,” Cunningham said during the press conference where his appointment was announced.
+I’ve been around the university as long as I’ve been on this earth,” Hudson said during the press conference where his appointment was announced.